Killings of Aaron Danielson and Michael Reinoehl: Michael F. Reinoehl

 Michael Forest Reinoehl (May 17, 1972 – September 3, 2020) lived in Clackamas, Oregon, a suburb of Portland, Oregon, and had two children.
 Reinoehl had described himself as an anti-fascist activist as well as a professional snowboarder and an Army veteran, although an Army spokesperson said there were no records indicating Reinoehl had served in the Army.
 When his snowboarding career waned, Reinoehl had worked as a construction contractor.

 Reinoehl had been estranged from his family in recent years and was reported to have been supporting himself through odd jobs carried out for friends.
 A snowboarding friend said that Reinoehl had been known for daredevil snowboard stunts in his youth, but that he had been struggling in recent years and had gone through a difficult divorce.
 Reinoehl's sister described him as "not very stable" to The New York Times and said that his involvement in the Portland protests "made him feel like his existence meant something again."

 Reinoehl's social media accounts showed that he had been heavily involved in the protests for three months, helping to provide security.
 A protest leader said Reinoehl had been trained in de-escalation and was "excellent at that".
 Another local organizer described Reinoehl as a "guardian angel" for protesters.
 A protester who had become friends with Reinoehl said: "Nightly, he would break up fights."
-Reinoehl's social media posts, which had previously been about scenes of snowboarding, nature and his children, focused almost exclusively on the protests in Portland from May 30 onward.
+Reinoehl's social media posts, which had previously been about scenes of snowboarding, nature, and his children, focused "almost exclusively" on the protests in Portland from May 30 onward.

 Reinoehl was wanted for failing to appear in court for a June 2020 speed racing case.
 According to state police, he had raced his 17-year-old son on Interstate 84 at up to 111 mph, with his 11-year-old daughter as a passenger in his car.
 The car also contained marijuana, pills, and a loaded Glock pistol, for which Reinoehl did not have a license.
 Reinoehl was arrested for driving under the influence, reckless endangerment of a person and unlawful possession of a firearm.
 Reinoehl was arrested again in Portland on July 5 for having a loaded gun in public.
 According to NPR, citing information given by the district attorney's office spokesman, that case was still an ongoing investigation at the time of his death.
 According to The Oregonian, "the allegations were dropped on July 30 with a 'no complaint,' according to court records.
 The documents don't indicate why prosecutors decided not to pursue the accusations.
 Reinoehl spent no time behind bars."
-Reinoehl was shot and wounded in Portland in July after he intervened in an altercation where one of the participants was armed.
+Reinoehl was shot and wounded in Portland on July 26 after he intervened in an altercation where one of the participants was armed.
 On August 7, according to police investigators, Reinoehl sent a text message to his teenage son saying, "Sell me the gun for a quarter pound of weed and $100 I'm getting tired of this shit I need a piece now."